Brian Aitken: 2021 shooting and plea agreement

-On November 19, 2021, Aitken was arrested after he shot a flooring contractor working at Aitken's home in Telluride, Colorado.
+On November 19, 2021, Aitken was arrested after he shot a man who admitted at trial to trespassing on to Aitken's home in Telluride, Colorado and physically assaulting Aitken.
 The man suffered a leg wound; he was hospitalized and later discharged.
 Aitken was charged with attempted first-degree murder.
 The contractor said that he was walking away when Aitken shot him.
 Aitken said he acted in self-defense.

 The trial began in January 2024; on February 7, 2024, the jury acquitted Aitken on the charge of second degree attempted murder; the jury could not reach a unanimous verdict on the lesser charges (such as assault, prohibited use of a firearm, and reckless endangerment).

 A retrial was set for May 2024, but before the trial began, Aitken reached a plea agreement with prosecutors.
 Aitken pleaded nolo contendere to a misdemeanor for discharging a firearm on his property and was sentenced to one year of unsupervised probation, and the other charges were dropped.